fntechgit/fnEvent/src/pages/custom-pages/faq.md

 - - -

 **I forgot my FNid login/password.
-What should I do now?**
+What do I do now?**

-*Please visit* <a href=“<https://idp.fnvirtual.app/>“target=“_blank”>this page!</a>[](https://idp.fnvirtual.app/)

-* *Choose “Forgot Password?”.
-Follow the process to receive your password.*
+A. Please visit <a href="https://idp.fnvirtual.app/auth/login" target="_blank">this page</a>.

+* Type in your email address (whichever one you used to create your FNid).
+* Choose “Reset your password” and follow the subsequent instructions.
-* *You will receive an email—at whatever email address you used to create your FNid—which will allow you to reset your password.*
+* You will receive an email that will allow you to reset your password.
-* *You may also use a social login or request a one-time-use authorization code to be sent to your email.
-If you are registered for an event, please use the same email on your ticket in order to log in.*
+* You may also use a social login or request a one-time-use authorization code to be sent to your email.
+If you are registered for an event, please use the same email on your ticket in order to log in.

 - - -